-For the 2018 load levels, the dispatch simulations with 8 GW of wind resources when compared to the base case which includes 1275 MW of installed wind resulted in a reduction of 4,907,246 short tons of CO2 or a 8.5% reduction, 2,734 short tons of NOx or a 7% reduction and 6,477 short tons of SO2 or a 9.7% reduction.
-Each GWh of fossil fired generation displaced results in an average reduction in CO2 of 316 tons.
+For the 2018 load levels, the dispatch simulations with 8 GW of wind resources when compared to the base case which includes 1275 MW of installed wind resulted in a reduction of 4.9 million short tons of CO2 or an 8.5% reduction, a reduction of approximately 2,730 short tons of NOx or a 7% reduction and a reduction of approximately 6,475 short tons of SO2 or a 9.7% reduction.
+Each GWh of fossil fired generation displaced results in an average reduction in CO2 of approximately 315 tons.
 The total reduction of emissions would be higher except some of the wind generation is bottled by local transmission constraints.